Pakistan's new fuel pricing scheme needs to be agreed before IMF deal | Headlines

 - Pakistan

+The scheme is planning a difference of around 100 Pakistani rupees (35 U.S. cents) a litre between the prices to be paid by the rich and poor, according to the petroleum ministry.
+Petroleum Minister Musadik Malik told Reuters on Thursday that his ministry had been given six weeks to work out the pricing plan.
+It would be not a subsidy but a relief programme aimed at helping the poor, he said.

-But the IMF's resident representative in Pakistan, Esther Perez Ruiz, said the government did not consult the fund about the fuel pricing scheme.
+But the IMF's resident representative in Pakistan, Esther Perez Ruiz, said the government had not consulted the fund about the fuel pricing scheme.
 Ruiz, in a message to Reuters, confirmed a media report that a staff level agreement would be signed once a few remaining points, including the fuel scheme were settled.

 The petroleum and finance ministries did not immediately respond to a request for a comment.
 With enough foreign reserves to only cover about four weeks of necessary imports, Pakistan is desperate for the IMF agreement to disperse a $1.1 billion tranche from a $6.5 billion bailout agreed in 2019.